 - mir-33 coordinates genes regulating cholesterol homeostasis.
 Rayner KJ*, Suárez Y*, Dávalos A, Parathath S, Fitzgerald ML, Tamehiro N, Fisher EA, Moore KJ and Fernández-Hernando C. Science.
 2010.
 Jun 18; 328 (5985): 1570-3.

-- Control of cholesterol metabolism and plasma HDL levels by miR-144.
-Ramírez CM, Rotllan N, Vlassov AV, Dávalos A, Li M, Goedeke L, Cirera-Salinas D, Kim J, Araldi E, Yoon H, Salerno A, Wanschel A, Nelson PT, Castrillo A, Kim J, Suárez Y and Fernández-Her
+- Control of cholesterol metabolism and plasma high-density lipoprotein levels by microRNA-144.
+Ramírez CM, Rotllan N, Vlassov AV, Dávalos A, Li M, Goedeke L, Cirera-Salinas D, Kim J, Araldi E, Yoon H, Salerno A, Wanschel A, Nelson PT, Castrillo A, Kim J, Suárez Y and Fernández-Her (2013) Control of cholesterol metabolism and plasma high-density lipoprotein levels by microRNA-144.

 - A regulatory role for miRNA-33* in controlling lipid metabolism gene expression.
 Goedeke L, Vales-LAra F, Fenstermaker M, Cirera-Salinas D, , Chamorro-Jorganes A, Suárez Y and Fernández-Hernando C. Mol Cell Biol.
 2013.
 Jun;33(11):2339-52.

-- miR-33a/b coordinates genes regulating fatty acid metabolism and insulin signaling.
-Dávalos A, Goedeke L, Smibert P, Warrier N.P, Andreo U, Rayner K, Suresh U, Pastor-Pareja JC, Fisher EA, Penalva LF, Moore KJ, Suárez Y, Lai EC, Fernández-Hernando C. Pro
+- miR-33a/b contribute to the regulation of fatty acid metabolism and insulin signaling.
+Dávalos A, Goedeke L, Smibert P, Warrier N.P, Andreo U, Rayner K, Suresh U, Pastor-Pareja JC, Fisher EA, Penalva LF, Moore KJ, Suárez Y, Lai EC, Fernández-Hernando C. (2011) miR-33a/b contribute to the regulation of fatty acid metabolism and insulin signaling.